atarashiineko/atarashiineko_2025-06-14_better_ESTS_browser_extension/README.md

 ## Dexie Setup

 `dexie.min.js` is bundled with the extension.
 A single IndexedDB store named `counters` holds a record with the key `"loginCount"`.
+Daily counts are stored in keys formatted as `loginCount_YYYY_MM_DD` using the local date.

-The background worker manages the value and exposes two actions via `chrome.runtime.sendMessage`:
+The background worker manages these values and exposes actions via `chrome.runtime.sendMessage`:

-- `increment` – increments the count and returns the updated value.
+- `increment` – increments both totals and returns the updated numbers.
-- `getCount` – returns the current count.
+- `getCounts` – returns the total and today's count.

 The content script increments the count each time the login page loads and injects a small UI element showing `Logins: <number>`.